Skip to Content

 North Guni pagoda is one of the best in Bagan to see sunset

-This photo shows the view from North Guni pagoda – pretty incredible right?
+This photo shows the view from North Guni Pagoda – pretty incredible right?

 3. Gubyaukgyi Temple (best for sunset)

-It offers a quiet spot to watch the city bask in the warm sunset colours.
+It offers a quiet spot to watch the city bask in the warm sunset colors.
 It isn’t as popular with tourists, so you don’t need to arrive too early before sunset to get a good spot.
 But you should still make time to get there beforehand, just to explore your surroundings.

 Inside, you’ll find that the walls and ceiling are covered in paintings that depict 28 of Buddha’s previous lives as mentioned in the ancient scriptures of Tripitaka.
 There are also inscriptions of an ancient language from Myanmar!
 A tour guide will take you to each one and take you through the fascinating history behind each story.